Christaloush/airbnb-clone-project/README.md

 A Payment is tied to a single Booking.

+# Feature Breakdown
+User Management
+Users can sign up, log in, update profiles, and manage account details.
+Authentication and role-based access (guest or host) ensure a secure and personalized experience.

+Property Management
+Hosts can list new properties, add photos, set pricing, and edit or remove listings.
+This allows users to showcase available accommodations for booking.

+Booking System
+Guests can browse properties, select dates, and make reservations.
+The system handles availability checks and ensures no double bookings.

+Review System
+Guests can leave ratings and written feedback after their stay.
+Reviews help future users make informed booking decisions and improve trust in the platform.

+Payment Integration
+Secure payments are processed through third-party gateways like Stripe.
+It ensures bookings are confirmed only after successful transactions.

+Search and Filtering
+Users can search properties by location, date, price, and amenities.
+This feature helps users quickly find listings that match their preferences.

+Notifications System
+Email or in-app notifications inform users of booking confirmations, cancellations, or new messages.
+It enhances communication and engagement.

 # 🔐 API Security
 To protect sensitive data and ensure a secure user experience, this project implements the following API security measures: